ngrx/platform/projects/ngrx.io/content/guide/nightlies.md

 # Nightly builds

 Nightly builds are provided to allow developers to use the latest features that haven't been released yet.
-The nightly builds of each package are published on each successful build of the master branch.
+The nightly builds of each package are published on each successful build of the main branch.
 Use the installation instructions below for each respective package.

 ### Store